RxBroadcast/RxBroadcast/CONTRIBUTING.md

 Note that RxBroadcast is a library with an intentionally small feature set and API—it serves to describe a distributed event system.
 It is possible that you may want to wrap `Broadcast` objects or generally use them as building blocks.

 To request a change to the way that RxBroadcast works, or report an issue with the library, [open an issue](https://github.com/RxBroadcast/RxBroadcast/issues).
-Whether or not something is a bug can be tricky to tell, please feel free to always open an issue even if you're unsure.
+Whether something is a bug can be tricky to tell, please feel free to always open an issue even if you're unsure.